madalavaruntej2005/varun_portfolio/README.md

 🎯 Goal

-I am currently looking for AI/ML internship opportunities where I can apply my skills, work on real-world problems, and grow as a developer.
+I am currently looking for AI/ML Engineer & Python Full Stack Developer opportunities where I can apply my skills, work on real-world problems, and grow as a developer.

 ⭐ Support